Here are 50 ways to immerse yourself in the region (and yes, you will drink a lot of fine wine).

 As the sun rises, be wooed by the surfscape at Gnarabup Beach from White Elephant Beach Café.
 For an unusual breakfast, try the pork and cheese toastie – naughty but nice.

 “Margs” has consistent year-round swell, making it a magnet for surfers.
-Witness the world’s best carve up the breaks in the Margaret River Pro from March 29 to April 9.
+Witness the world’s best carve up the breaks in the Margaret River Pro in May 2019.

 Catch a few rollers of your own.
 Yallingup and Prevelly beaches have the most renowned breaks but a word of warning: the seas can be big and rough.
 In winter 2015, an enormous 18-metre wave was recorded.
 Newbies should book a group or private lesson at former pro-surfer Josh Palmateer’s Surf Academy.